 Fountainhall is a working and shooting estate with breeding pens therefore dogs cannot be considered from mid August to the end of January each year.

-Outwith this period, one well behaved dog will be considered strictly by arrangement, kept to the ground floor of the property only.
+Outwith this period, one well behaved dog will be considered strictly by arrangement at a charge of £30, kept to the ground floor of the property only.

 Bed linen and towels are provided.
 A hairdryer is supplied.